oniani/frames/README.md

-# Miniframe
+# MiniFrame

-Miniframe provides a simple and user-friendly interface for working with datasets in a tabular format.
+MiniFrame provides a simple and user-friendly interface for working with datasets in a tabular format.
 The idea of a miniframe comes from programming language R's `data.frame` object.
-Miniframe is just a very stripped down version of R's data frames.
+MiniFrame is just a very stripped down version of R's data frames.
 It provides just enough power and flexibility to conveniently explore the data.
 The function names as well as their functionalities are so simple that even those who are not